mikewolak/olimex-ice40hx8k-picorv32/README.md

 - Clifford Wolf for PicoRV32 and the open-source FPGA toolchain (Yosys, nextpnr, icestorm)
 - Olimex for the iCE40HX8K-EVB development board
 - The RISC-V community for the open ISA and toolchain support
+- Minicom developers for the excellent terminal emulator base